-Policy24 P&D Code (in ef fect) - Version 2023.15 - 26/10/2023 Dwellings are designed so that internal structural columns correspond with the position of internal walls to ensure that the space within the dwelling/apartment is useable.
+Policy24 P&D Code (in effect) - Version 2023.18 7/12/2023 Dwellings are designed so that internal structural columns correspond with the position of internal walls to ensure that the space within the dwelling/apartment is useable.
 None are applicable.
-Dwelling Configuration PO 29.1 Buildings containing in excess of 10 dwellings provide a variety of dwelling sizes and a range in the number of bedrooms per dwelling to contribute to housing diversity.
-DTS/DPF 29.1 Buildings containing in excess of 10 dwellings provide at least one of each of the following: (a) studio (where there is no separate bedroom) (b) 1 bedroom dwelling / apartment with a floor area of at least 50m2 (c) 2 bedroom dwelling / apartment with a floor area of at least 65m2 (d) 3+ bedroom dwelling / apartment with a floor area of at least 80m2, and any dwelling over 3 bedrooms provides an additional 15m2 for every additional bedroom.
-PO 29.2 Dwellings located on the ground floor of multi-level buildings with 3 or more bedrooms have the windows of their habitable rooms overlooking internal courtyard space or other public space, where possible.
+Dwelling Configuration , PO 29.1 Buildings containing in excess of 10 dwellings provide a variety of dwelling sizes and a range in the number of bedrooms per dwelling to contribute to housing diversity.
+DTS/DPF 29.1 Buildings containing in excess of 10 dwellifollowing: (a) studio (where there is no separate bedroom (b) 1 bedroom dwelling / apartment with a floor (c) 2 bedroom dwelling / apartment with a floor (d) 3+ bedroom dwelling / apartment with a floor bedrooms provides an additional 15m 2 for 6 area of at least 50m 2 area of at least 65m 2 r area of at least 80m 2 , and any dwelling over 3 PO 29.2 Dwellings located on the ground floor of multi-level buildings with 3 or more bedrooms have the windows of their habitable rooms overlooking internal courtyard space or other public space, where possible.
 DTS/DPF 29.2 None are applicable.
 Common Areas PO 30.1 The size of lifts, lobbies and corridors is sufficient to accommodate movement of bicycles, strollers, mobility aids and visitor waiting areas.
-DTS/DPF 30.1 Common corridor or circulation areas: (a) have a minimum ceiling height of 2.7m (b) provide access to no more than 8 dwellings (c) incorporate a wider section at apartment ent core. ries where the corridors exceed 12m in length from a Group Dwellings, Residential Flat Buildings and Battle axe Development Amenity , PO 31.1 Dwellings are of a suitable size to provide a high standard of amenity for occupants.
-DTS/DPF 31.1 Dwellings have a minimum internal floor ar ea in accordance with the following table: Number of bedrooms Minimum internal floor area Studio 35m 1 bedroom 50m 2 bedroom 65m 3+ bedrooms 80m and any dwelling over 3 bedrooms provides an additional 15m for every additional bedroom PO 31.2 The orientation and siting of buildings minimises impacts on the amenity, outlook and privacy of occupants and neighbours.
+DTS/DPF 30.1 Common corridor or circulation areas: (a) have a minimum ceiling height of 2.7m (b) provide access to no more than 8 dwellings (c) incorporate a wider section at apartment entries where the corridors exceed 12m in length from a core.
+Group Dwellings, Residential Flat Buildings and Battle axe Development , Amenity PO 31.1 Dwellings are of a suitable size to provide a high standard of amenity for occupants.
+DTS/DPF 31.1 Dwellings have a minimum internal floor area in accordance with the following table: Number of bedrooms Minimum internal floor area Studio 35m 2 1 bedroom 50m 2 2 bedroom 65m 2 3+ bedrooms 80m 2 and any dwelling over 3 bedrooms provides an additional 15m 2 for every additional bedroom PO 31.2 The orientation and siting of buildings minimises impacts on the amenity, outlook and privacy of occupants and neighbours.
 DTS/DPF 31.2 None are applicable.
 PO 31.3 Development maximises the number of dwellings that face public open space and public streets and limits dwellings oriented towards adjoining properties.
 DTS/DPF 31.3 None are applicable.
 PO 31.4 DTS/DPF 31.4